jlafayette/gleam-snek-game/README.md

   - Allow more flexibility in control input timing for jog and u-turn (jog is going 1 side then back to current direction)

-- Level end transition
-  - Have snake head move into wall on first move

 - Add more levels (at least 10)

 - Win screen